o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

    ```
 3. Take a look at the pixel shader to see how the motion vector is calculated!
 There is no need to edit the pixel shader.

 Amazing, we have added everything we need to add for motion vectors!
 However, if you open the **Editor** and just view the tree, you'll see that there is no difference.
-We can, however, observe that the motion vector pass works by using [**ImGui**](../../user-guide/interactivity/physics/debugging/#debugging-with-the-imgui-tool).
+We can, however, observe that the motion vector pass works by using the **pass tree visualizer**.
 1. Open the **Editor** and press **CTRL-G** to enter gameplay mode.
 2. Press the **Home** key on your keyboard.
 This brings up the toolbar at the top.
 3. Select **Atom Tools** > **Pass Viewer**.